saullocastro/pyfe3d/README.md

   coordinate system.

 - 'Truss' - 2-node truss element with only axial and torsion stiffness.
-I recommend using the BeamLR instead, which has physical meaning.
+I recommend using the BeamLR instead, which is physically more consistent.

 Documentation
 -------------